yunusp/rental-frontend/README.md

 ## Notes
-To use jwt, generate 1 at login page and then send it as a hidden form field or something every time another form needs filling.
+- To use jwt, generate 1 at login page and then send it as a hidden form field or something every time another form needs filling.
+- Upload images to where?
+Can't put the whole thing in the db.
+Perhaps store them on some folder somewhere and generate uuids for them? which we store in db.
+Anyways, how to handle binary data with rocket
 # Credits
 My beloved room mate and friend [alphanoobie](https://github.com/alphanoobie) -- Whose contributions, which lacked in quantity, made up for themselves in profundity.